Want to know if a holographic sight is right for you?

 Cons

-- Not technically a holo sight
+- Not technically a holographic sight

 Stats

-- CR2032 Battery
+- Battery: CR2032

 Do you love the big ring with little dot reticle?
 It’s become almost synonymous with holographic sights so we included one red dot with it.

-The center is a 2 MOA while the outside ring is 65 MOA.
+The center is a 2-MOA while the outside ring is 65 MOA.
 You can also cycle between using the dot only, ring only, or the combo.

-My pick for the best worth-it “holographic-esque” sight that has the ring and dot reticle.
+This is my pick for the best worth-it “holographic-esque” sight that has the ring and dot reticle.

 Holographic sights use a laser-transmitted hologram of a reticle through a series of lenses back to your eye.

+The tradeoff is a heavier optic that burns through batteries quicker than a simple red dot.
 You also tend to get a bigger view window with holographic sights.

 Final Thoughts